devperera/CypressTestAutomation/README.md

 It gives much clarity to test scenarios.
 So anyone can read it.
 Also able to use Cucumber features as well.
 ![FeatureFile](https://user-images.githubusercontent.com/13979537/193392751-62e604ba-0733-4018-82e2-2cf80303ed1b.png)

+## Screenshot on the failure steps
+It takes a screenshot of failure steps.
+Screenshots can be found at "cypress/screenshots".

 ## Test execution video
 By default Cypress will generate the video of the execution at "cypress/videos"*.